ed-syspertec/Virtel/docs/manuals/virtel/Virtel457UG/User_Guide.rst

 An entry point which is used for file file transfer (including the upload of HTML pages) has a single transaction which calls VIRTEL module VIR0041B.
 This transaction is defined with application type 2 and integration mode 1.
 The menu program specified in the entry point must be VIR0021B.
-Only authorized users (see :ref:`“Correspondent Management” <#_V457UG_correspondent_management>`) can perform transfers.
+Only authorized users can perform transfers.
+See *Correspondent Management* in the Virtel Administration Guide.
 ::

         ENTRY POINT DETAIL DEFINITION ---------------------- Applid: SPVIRE2 15:52:26